thecatpower/VMCwithHCX-Tanzu/Lab-Guide_Day2/README.md

 # Lab202: Create registry project
 Sign up with your creds `roomX` / `roomX` to [VMware Harbor](https://registry.cloud-garage.net).
-Log into and create a project with the name of your user, don't forget to set it public.
+Log into and create project with name of your user, don't forget to set it public.

 # Lab203: Build the app
 Go to `~/VMCwithHCX-Tanzu/Tanzu/VMs2PODs` directory and inspect/modify `env` file specifying all settings.
-Now, we will build app containers with the help of `./build.sh`.
+Now, were going to build app containers with the help of `./build.sh`.
 Inspect your fresh container images: `docker images`.

 # Lab204: Push container images to registry
 Log yourself to registry: `docker login registry.cloud-garage.net`, your creds are quite obvious.
 Push to reg with: `./push.sh`.
+You are invited to discover `containers/Makefile`.
 Inspect the result into Harbor.
 Launch a vulnerability scan against freshly pushed images, what is the result?
 Modify your project to automaticaly scan any new pushed images and avoid to deploy ones low and higher vulnerability severities.